wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-web-attack-sql-injection.rst

 Detecting an SQL Injection attack
 =================================

 Wazuh is able to detect an `SQL Injection attack <https://portswigger.net/web-security/sql-injection>`_ from web server logs showing patterns like ``select``, ``union``, and other common SQL patterns of attack in a monitored endpoint.

-If Suricata integration is configured to monitor the endpoint's network traffic, the attack can additionally be detected at a network level.
+The attack can also be detected at a network level if you configure a :ref:`Suricata integration <learning_wazuh_suricata>` to monitor the endpoint's network traffic.

 Prerequisites
 -------------